Waffles4Ransom/Waffles4Ransom.github.io/_posts/2019-09-03-ive_got_the_world_on_a_string.markdown

 Now I would just like to take a small detour here to address #2 "set up the git repo"...

-If you ever find yourself displeased with your beginnings of a project and you are feeling a dangrous combination of dramatic and frustrated so you delete it ALL including the repo on your Github and start over in a haste and run a  `git init` in the root directory of your computer...
+If you ever find yourself displeased with your beginnings of a project and you are feeling a dangerous combination of dramatic + frustrated so you delete IT ALL including the repo on your Github and start over in a haste and run a  `git init` in the root directory of your computer...

 VSCode will be very upset with you.
 It will get overwhelmed trying to stage EVERY FILE ON YOUR COMPUTER.